Tibet Pilgrimage Tour (Simikot - Kailash - Manasarovar Lake) – 16 Days

 • The extra cost in case of flight cancelation from Nepalgunj to Simikot,

-• Tips for guide, porters Yak man, driver
+• Tips for guide, porters Yak man

 * This tour can be fully customized as per your requirement.